Wuodan/routheon/traefik/routheon-server/README.md

 pip install .
 ```

-The install registers a `routheon-server` console script inside the virtual environment.
-Check the available options with:
+The installation registers a `routheon-server` console script inside the virtual environment.
+Check the available
+options with:

 ```bash
 routheon-server --help